Mike Casey

 (ReturnAuth.Type = 'RtnAuth')

-is the transaction that the return authorization was created from.
-The TransactionLine
+In this query, ReturnAuth is the return authorization transaction, and SalesOrder is the transaction that the return authorization was created from.
+The TransactionLine table is used to link these two transactions together.

 Please note that this is a simplified example and you may need to adjust it based on your specific needs.
 For example, you may need to add additional fields to the SELECT clause, or additional conditions to the WHERE clause.